Home » Pumpkin Spice Cookies with Caramel Frosting

 Instructions

-preheat oven to 375°, line baking sheet with parchment paper
+preheat oven to 350°, line baking sheet with parchment paper

 • Add shortening, sugar, pumpkin, and baking soda together in mixing bowl beat until creamy.
 Add egg and beat until batter is fluffy.

-• Combine flour, salt, cinnamon, clove, and nutmeg, gradually add to wet ingredients.
-Scrape sides of bowl, continue to mix for another minute or so.
+• Combine flour, salt, cinnamon, clove, and nutmeg, gradually add dry ingredients to the wet ingredients.

 Never Fail Caramel Frosting